Reading List

 2024

-- Salt, Acid, Fat, Heat by Samin Nosrat (A)
+- Salt, Acid, Fat, Heat by Samin Nosrat (How much I recommend it: 9/10)

 - Wool by Hugh Howey (Didn't finish)